svn2github/wordpress-vip-plugins/safe-report-comments/readme.txt

 === Safe Report Comments ===
-Contributors: tott, automattic
+Contributors: tott, danielbachhuber, automattic
-Tags: flagging, flag, comments, report comments, report, inappropriate, spam Requires at least: 2.9.2
+Tags: flagging, flag, comments, report comments, report, inappropriate, spam Requires at least: 3.3
-Tested up to: 3.0-beta1
+Tested up to: 3.4.2
-Stable tag: trunk
+Stable tag: 0.2

 This plugin gives your visitors the possibility to report a comment as inappropriate.
 After a set threshold is reached the comment is put into moderation where the moderator can decide whether or not he want to approve the comment or not.
 If a comment is approved by a moderator it will not be auto-moderated again while still counting the amount of reports.